bittricky/userscripts/README.md

 Popular userscript managers include Tampermonkey, Greasemonkey (Firefox's original), and Violentmonkey (open-source alternative).

+## How a Userscript Works in Practice

+A userscript runs on a webpage as if it were part of the page's code.
+When a page loads, the userscript manager checks the page's URL against the script's `@match`/`@include` patterns.
+If there's a match, the script is injected into the page, and the JavaScript code runs just like any other code on the page.
+This allows userscripts to modify the page, add or remove features, automate tasks, or enhance privacy and security.

+### Key Components and Flow:

+#### 1. Userscript Structure
+- **Metadata block**
+  Defines directives such as `@name`, `@match`, `@include`, `@grant`, `@run-at`, etc. These directives control when, where, and how the script runs.
+- **JavaScript code block**
+  Contains the actual logic that runs on matched pages, including functions, event listeners, and DOM manipulations.

+#### 2. Installation and Activation
+1. Install the userscript in a manager extension (e.g. Tampermonkey, Greasemonkey).
+2. When you visit a page, the extension checks its URL against each script's `@match`/`@include` patterns.
+3. If there's a match, it injects the script into the page context, essentially merging your code with the page's JavaScript environment.
+4. The userscript manager handles permissions and isolation between scripts.

+#### 3. Execution Timing
+Controlled by the `@run-at` directive (or defaults):
+- `document-start` — Executes as soon as the document object is available, before any DOM is constructed or resources are loaded.
+Ideal for intercepting API calls or preventing elements from appearing.
+- `document-idle` — Executes after the DOM has fully parsed but potentially before all resources have loaded (default).
+Best for most DOM manipulations.
+- `document-end` — Executes after all resources, including images and scripts, have loaded.
+Good for operations that need the complete page.

+#### 4. Script Functionality
+Once injected, a userscript can:
+- Modify page appearance (CSS tweaks, reposition elements, add custom styles).
+- Add or remove UI features (buttons, panels, tooltips, notifications).
+- Automate repetitive tasks (click buttons, fill forms, navigate pages).
+- Enhance privacy/security (block trackers, mask data, filter content).
+- Interact with external resources (fetch data from APIs, integrate services).

+#### 5. Data Persistence
+Userscripts can persist settings or data using:
+- **Storage APIs**: `GM_setValue` / `GM_getValue` in Greasemonkey/Tampermonkey for key-value storage.
+- **Browser storage**: `localStorage` or `sessionStorage` for site-specific data (requires appropriate permissions).
+- **External storage**: Using APIs to store data on external services (requires network permissions).

+#### 6. Debugging and Maintenance
+- Use browser developer tools (F12) to debug userscripts.
+- Console logs from userscripts appear in the browser's console.
+- Some userscript managers provide their own debugging tools and logs.
+- Scripts may need updates when websites change their structure or functionality.

 ## Installation

 ### 1. Install a Userscript Manager